bbartling/algorithms-are-fun/README.md

 ![Sim GIF](https://github.com/bbartling/flappy-heat-pump/blob/develop/images/random_walk.gif)

 * Each red dot represents the bot turning on the heat in the 5 zone heat pump HVAC system.
+If the zone turns green this means the heat pump is up to a proper zone air temperature setpoint.

 ### Future Work